QuestPDF/QuestPDF-Documentation/docs/api-reference/barcodes.md

 using ZXing.OneD;
 using ZXing.Rendering;

-// inside your document's implementation .Background(Colors.Grey.Lighten3)
+// somewhere in your document's implementation .Background(Colors.Grey.Lighten3)
 .Padding(25)
 .Row(row =>